 Assuming that you have already installed IIS and enabled FTP server on Windows 10, the firewall settings will automatically detect the FTP server application and list out in the field.

-By any chance you are not succeeded in above method or you can’t see the FTP server app in programs list in firewall settings, you can manually create inbound rule and allow particular FTP ports ( 20 and 21).
+By any chance, you are not succeeded with the above method or you could not see the FTP server app in programs list in firewall settings, you can manually create an inbound rule and allow particular FTP ports (20 and 21).
 Since the advanced firewall settings remain same for Windows 10 and Windows 8.1, refer our earlier guide to enable FTP traffic in Windows 8.1.